librescoot/modem-service/README.md

 ## Error Handling

 The service logs errors and attempts to maintain the most recent known state.
-If modem information cannot be retrieved or internet connectivity is lost, the service will update the state accordingly.
+If modem information cannot be retrieved, internet connectivity is lost, or GPS connection fails, the service will update the state accordingly and automatically attempt to recover.